 Previous Work: This is a continuing annual activity.
-The FY 2019 staff activities are listed below.
+The FY 2020 staff activities are listed below.

-- O CORE MPO staff provided support for and hosted all MPO board and advisory committee meetings, including preparation of agendas, minutes, mailings, notifications, presentations and staff reports.
-Committees staffed included the CORE MPO Board (MPO), the Technical Coordinating Committee (TCC), TCC sub-committees, the Economic Development and Freight Advisory Committee (EDFAC), the Citizens Advisory Committee (CAC), and the Advisory Committee on Accessible Transportation (ACAT). - o CORE MPO staff worked with the new MPC Executive Director to revise the MPO's work programs, budgets, and other related administrative activities.
+- CORE MPO staff provided support for and hosted all MPO board and advisory committee meetings, including preparation of agendas, minutes, mailings, notifications, presentations and staff reports.
+Committees staffed included the CORE MPO Board (MPO), the Technical Coordinating Committee (TCC), TCC sub-committees, the Economic Development and Freight Advisory Committee (EDFAC), the Citizens Advisory Committee (CAC), and the Advisory Committee on Accessible Transportation (ACAT). - CORE MPO staff conducted other routine administrative tasks maintaining and updating the MPO's contact database and stationery, conducting computer troubleshooting, preparing routine correspondence, maintaining budgetary information, etc. - CORE MPO staff worked on file archiving and organization. - CORE MPO staff started preparation work for the upcoming federal certification review. - In support of the FY 2021 UPWP development, the MPO staff issued a Call for Studies.
+The study proposals were discussed at the CORE MPO Technical Coordinating Committee (TCC) meetings and the results were reported back to the MPO Board.
+Then the MPO staff coordinated with local sponsors to finalize the studies for PL discretionary funding application outlined the study scope, determined funding needs, and clarified local sponsor responsibilities.
+Then the funding application package has been submitted to the Georgia PL Funds Review Committee. - CORE MPO staff worked with Garden City to apply for discretionary PL funds for the SR 21 Corridor Access Management Study.

-Project Description and Schedule: This task involves a variety of administrative activities of the MPO staff in FY 2020.
+Project Description and Schedule: This task involves a variety of administrative activities of the MPO staff in FY 2021.